Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    liyuanshuo@aoifolution:~$ ls

    ```
-   **Nothing!!** It makes sense if this is your first time log in your server, becasue you have nothing yet.
+   **Nothing!!** It makes sense if this is your first time logging into the server, because you have nothing yet.

-   `ls` means `list`.
-It list all files and folders in the current directory.
+   `ls` means "list".
+It lists all files and folders in the current directory.
    <br><br>

 ### ***C. Where shoud I go? try:***